Two killed, four wounded in Washington state school shooting

 MARYSVILLE Wash.
-A student fatally shot one classmate and wounded four others when he opened fire in the cafeteria of his Washington state high school on Friday, following a fight with fellow students, authorities said.
+A student shot dead a female classmate and wounded four others when he opened fire in the cafeteria of his Washington state high school on Friday, apparently after a fight with fellow students, authorities said.

-The shooter took his own life as Marysville-Pilchuck High School students scrambled to safety in the latest outburst of deadly violence at an American school.
+The shooter, a homecoming prince at Marysville-Pilchuck High School, took his own life as his classmates scrambled to safety in the latest outburst of deadly violence at an American school.

 Two of the wounded were boys and two girls, hospital officials said.

-"At this point, we are confirming that there are two deceased,” Marysville Police Commander Robb Lamoureux told reporters in the town, about 30 miles (50 km) north of Seattle.

-The violence at Marysville-Pilchuck High School marked the latest in a series of deadly rampages at American schools that have played a central role in a national debate over gun laws.
+The violence at Marysville-Pilchuck High School, some 30 miles (48 km) north of Seattle, marked the latest in a series of deadly shooting rampages at American schools that have played a central role in a national debate over gun laws.

 In 2012, a 20-year-old gunman entered Sandy Hook Elementary School in Newtown, Connecticut, and killed 20 children and six adults before taking his own life in one of the deadliest mass shootings in U.S. history.

-Police would not say what kind of weapon Fryberg, who died of a self-inflicted gunshot wound, had used, and they declined to discuss his motive.
+Police would not say what kind of weapon Fryberg, who died of a self-inflicted gunshot wound, had used.

-"He came up from behind and had a gun in his hand and he fired about eight bullets into backs of them.
-They were his friends so it wasn't just random," student Jordan Luton told CNN, adding that the gunman fired several more shots.

-Local television stations showed images of students running from buildings and crossing a sports field with their hands in the air as officers with rifles ran across the school yard.
-They were taken to a nearby church by bus.
+Local television stations showed images of students running from buildings and crossing a field with their hands up as officers with rifles ran across the schoolyard.
+The students were taken to a nearby church by bus.

-At the church, 15-year-old 10th-grader Gladis Jimenez said she heard two loud pops during her fifth period class and then saw classmates frantically running.
+Jimenez, a 10th-grader, said she heard two loud pops during her fifth-period class and then saw classmates running.

 "I heard these two big noises, and I see kids running and they looked so scared.
 Then the fire alarm went off and we thought it was a fire," Jimenez told Reuters.
 "We lined up to go (to) the auditorium and then they said no, go back and we were just running and running back and forth."

-(Additional reporting by Ian Simpson in Washington, D.C., Sharon Bernstein in Sacramento and Alex Dobuzinskis and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Mohammad Zargham)
+(Reporting by Eric M. Johnson and Victoria Cavaliere; Additional reporting by Ian Simpson in Washington, D.C., Sharon Bernstein in Sacramento and Alex Dobuzinskis and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Mohammad Zargham and Eric Beech)